All posts

 Step 4 — Enter amount and destination address Enter how much ETH to bridge.
 Paste your Phantom wallet destination address (or Solflare/Backpack).
 Verify first and last four characters — cross-chain transfers are irreversible.

 Step 5 — Review route and fees Symbiosis shows the best route, estimated output, and fee breakdown before you confirm.
-Protocol fee: 0.07–0.12%.
+Protocol fee varies by route — see the live quote and the Symbiosis fee docs for the full breakdown (network gas + relayer + DEX swap).
 Check that output amount matches expectations.
 The cheapest ETH to Solana bridge route depends on current gas + liquidity — review before confirming.

 Step 6 — Confirm and bridge Click "Bridge" (or "Swap"), confirm the transaction in your wallet.
 Symbiosis handles everything: no attestation wait, no manual redemption.
 Transfer completes in ~1 minute.
-Ethereum requires ~15 block confirmations for Ethereum finality, but intent-based execution means you receive tokens on Solana before full finality — the solver pre-fills your order.
+Ethereum's economic finality is reached after ~2 epochs (~13 minutes) under proof-of-stake (Circle's confirmation rules primer), but intent-based execution means you receive tokens on Solana before full finality — the solver pre-fills your order.

 Step 7 — Verify receipt Open your Phantom wallet.
 Your chosen token (SOL, USDC, USDT) appears directly — no unwrapping needed.
 Verify on https://solscan.io by searching your Solana address.